-Queensland has real-time disclosure laws which means gifts and loans are disclosed throughout the election cycle.
+Queensland has real-time disclosure laws which means gifts and loans are disclosed upon receipt.

-Any candidate who receives a gift or loan must disclose the amount within 7 business days of receipt.
+The agent of a group which receives a gift or loan must disclose the amount within 7 business days of receipt.

 During the 7 business days prior to election day, gifts and loans must be disclosed within 24 hours of receipt.